kyma-incubator/compass/docs/compass/03-02-labels.md

 > **TIP:** For all the GraphQL query and mutation examples that you can use, go to [this](https://github.com/kyma-incubator/compass/tree/master/components/director/examples) directory.

 LabelDefinition key has to be unique for a given tenant.
-For the given label, you can provide only one value, however, this label can contain many elements, depending on the LabelDefinition schema.
-In the following example, the type of label's value is `Any`, which means that the value can be of any type, such as `JSON`, `string`, `int`:
+You can provide only one value for a given label.
+However, this label can contain many elements, depending on the LabelDefinition schema.
+In the following example, the type of the label value is `Any`, which means that the value can be of any type, such as `JSON`, `string`, `int` etc.:

 ```graphql
 setApplicationLabel(applicationID: ID!, key: String!, value: Any!): Label!